uikit/uikit-site/docs/pages/margin.md

 ## Auto margin

 Add one of the following classes to set auto margin.
-This can be useful to center or otherwise align block elements.
+This can be useful to center or otherwise align block elements with a fixed width as well as flex elements.

 | Class                         | Description                         |
 |-------------------------------|-------------------------------------|